iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Regression Metrics.md

 <h3 name='acc'>2.
 Accuracy</h3>

 - Number of `Correct` predictions to the `Total` predictions.
-- Accuracy score is good if dataset contains `Balanced` class distribution.
+- Accuracy score is good if the dataset contains a `Balanced` class distribution.
 - Used when all the classes ( `TP`, `TN`, `FP` and `FN` ) are equally important.
 - Accuracy: (TP + TN) / TP + TN + FP + FN